Bohdan-Khomtchouk/Biochat/README.md

 ## How it works

 The data is obtained by web scraping using the project [crawlik](https://github.com/vseloved/crawlik), which should be cloned from Github prior to loading `Biochat`.
-The crawled data from GEO is stored as text files in [data/GEO/GEO_records](https://github.com/Bohdan-Khomtchouk/Biochat/tree/master/data/GEO/GEO_records) directory & in memory in the variable `*geo-db*`.
+The crawled data from GEO is stored as text files in <a href="https://github.com/Bohdan-Khomtchouk/Biochat/tree/master/data/GEO/GEO_records">data/GEO/GEO_records</a> directory & in memory in the variable `*geo-db*`.
 Here's an example record:

 ```
 TITLE